mew-security/AdMew/THIRD_PARTY_LICENSES.md

 # Licenses

-AdAway is licensed under the GPLv3+.
+AdMew is licensed under the GPLv3+.
 The file [LICENSE.md](LICENSE.md) includes the full license text.

-## AdAway Application
+## AdMew Application

-AdAway is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+AdMew is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-AdAway is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+AdMew is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with AdAway.
+You should have received a copy of the GNU General Public License along with AdMew.
 If not, see <https://www.gnu.org/licenses/>.

 ## Third-Party Libraries